pip-services/pip-services-docs/content/en/net/expressions/tokenizers/generic/generic_word_state.md

 **Important points**

 - Like other states, a tokenizer transfers the job of reading to this state, depending on an initial character.
 - This state determines which characters may appear as a second or later character in a word.
-These are typically different sets of characters; in particular, it is typical for digits to appear as parts of a word, but not as the initial character of a word.
+These are typically different sets of characters.
+In particular, it is typical for digits to appear as parts of a word, but not as the initial character of a word.
 - By default, the following characters may appear in a word (The method *setWordChars()* allows customizing this):
 <blockquote><pre>
 From     To